 - From Europe: there’s no shortage of flights from Europe to the UK with both flag carriers and discount airlines.
 Check Ryanair & EasyJet for the best deals from as little as €100 return.

 - From the USA: most direct flights from the USA arrive at London Heathrow airport (LHR), though a handful fly into Gatwick (LGW).
 The flight time is from 8-11 hours.
 Expect to pay at least $800-1200 USD return.

 - From Australia: expect a travel time of at least 24 hours to fly from Australia to the UK, with at least one stop along the way.
 Qantas now transits in Dubai whilst other carriers transit in large Asian hubs such as Singapore or Hong Kong.
 Flights from Australia to the UK are expensive at this time of year ($2000-2500 AUD return)

-Western European visitors can also make use of the quick and affordable Eurostar train service from Paris and Lyon.
+- Eurostar: Western European visitors can also make use of the quick and affordable Eurostar train service from Paris and Lyon.
 The direct service via the Channel Tunnel takes just 2.5 hours from Paris Gare du Nord to Kings Cross St Pancras in central London.
 Return tickets on Grand Prix weekend from €89.
-For reservations, visit the Eurostar website.

 Driving to Silverstone

 - Silverstone sits between the M1 and the M40 motorways, both of which head out of London and connect with Oxford and Birmingham (M40 – near junction 10) and Milton Keynes and Northampton (M1 – junction 15a).
 Access to the track is from the Dadford Road which runs north from Buckingham and south from the A43 and Silverstone village.
 The journey should take 90 minutes from London, 60 minutes from Birmingham, 45 minutes from Oxford and 30 minutes from Northampton.
 Traffic on Grand Prix weekend can add to these journey times significantly, however.